Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A: All the causes of uterine cancer are not known.
 Doctors believe that hormones that are out of balance often cause the type of uterine cancer called endometrial carcinoma.
 The ovaries make most of the female hormones estrogen and progesterone.
 If the uterus is exposed to too much estrogen over a long period of time, cancer cells may develop.

 Q: What are the types of uterine cancer?

 A: There are two main kinds of uterine cancer.
 They are named based on where they occur in the uterus:

 Endometrial carcinoma.
-This is the most common form of uterine cancer.
+This is by far the most common form of uterine cancer.
 Cancer that starts in tissues that form linings throughout the body is called carcinoma.
-Endometrial carcinoma is cancer that starts in the lining of the uterus called the endometrium.
+Endometrial carcinoma is cancer that starts in the inner lining of the uterus called the endometrium.
 The endometrium is the tissue in the uterus that thickens every month so that it will be ready to receive a fertilized egg.
 If the egg is not fertilized, it passes through the uterus and the endometrium sheds through the vagina.
-This is menstruation.
+This is menstruation or monthly periods.